shaf-amdx/Portfolio/README.md

   4.**Tic Tac Toe**: A classic two-player game built for users to play against a hardcoded bot.

-  5.**Graph Visualizer**: Helps the user visualize the behaviour of basic math functions by plotting specific points on a graph.
+  5.**Graph Visualizer**: Helps the user visualize the behaviour of math functions by plotting specific points on a graph.